 Fiber cement siding manufacturers have faced a number of class-action lawsuits from consumers whose homes suffered moisture-related problems.
 Because this material is more porous than vinyl, it can absorb water, especially through the cut edges.
 This water can then cause the product to crack or split, especially in colder climates.
 Moisture can also cause mold or mildew growth in the framing or sheathing.
 While wood siding also absorbs water, it dries out much faster than cement board, so it's less of an issue.

-Cement siding is considered a poor provider of thermal resistance.
+Cement siding is considered a poor thermal insulator.
 This means that cold or hot air from outside your home penetrates this material fairly easily, so it doesn't help insulate your home.
 The R-value of a product describes its thermal resistance, with higher values equating to better levels of resistance.
 Cement board siding has an R-value of 0.34, which is nearly half that of uninsulated vinyl or aluminum.
 Another issue with fiber cement siding is its inability to block sound transmission through the walls, which means you may hear more outdoor sounds inside your home.

 The nature of fiber cement siding lends itself to some issues in performance.
 This type of siding tends to be brittle.
 It can break or crack easily, especially during the installation process.
 Damage can also happen if something hits the siding hard after installation.